 If you’ve overcome similar, long lasting symptoms after having Giardia – let me know how in the comments below!

-I don’t like to end things on such a glum note, so if you need a little inspiration, check these out:
+On a lighter note, if you need a little hiking inspiration, check out:

 - Inspirational Outdoor Quotes